 - Procurement Planning and Monitoring Report (PPMR).
 The PPMR is a database and report of contraceptive stock and shipment statuses at the country level.
 Countries submit data on a monthly basis.
 GHSC-PSM compiles the data into a monthly report for the Coordinated Assistance for Reproductive Health Supplies group, a partnership of global reproductive health stakeholders. - Procurement Planning and Monitoring Report for malaria (PPMRm).
 The PPMRm is a similar database and report of central-level stock status for malaria commodities at the country level.
 Countries report quarterly, and the data is used by PMI to identify and address supply challenges and modify orders as needed. - End-User Verification (EUV) surveys.
 These surveys are conducted in PMI countries to assess the availability of malaria commodities at health facilities, as well as provide a snapshot of how malaria is being diagnosed and treated.
 Some countries will elect to include MCH or other health element commodities in the EUV surveys. - The Contraceptive Security (CS) Indicators survey.
 This survey is conducted every other year in about 50 countries and managed by the GHSC-PSM home office, with both quantitative and qualitative data coming primarily from in-country key informant interviews and document reviews.
 The survey aims to capture a country's level of contraceptive security, looking at a variety of factors, including political context and commitment, financial capital, partner coordination, capacity, client demand and utilization, commodity availability, pharmaceutical quality, and private sector contributions.
-The survey enables program managers, advocates, and decision-makers in countries and the global health community to monitor progress toward contraceptive security, inform program planning, and advocate for improved policies and resources. - National Supply Chain Assessment (NSCA).
-This is a comprehensive quantitative process that includes a set of tools to support the design and strengthening of public health supply chain strategies in developing-country contexts by measuring supply chain performance and capability.
-The Ministry of Health, USAID, or other partners may conduct an NSCA to assess the status of a country's supply chain for informing strategic planning, monitor supply chain status, and guide investment areas.
+The survey enables program managers, advocates, and decision-makers in countries and the global health community to monitor progress toward contraceptive security, inform program planning, and advocate for improved policies and resources.

+• National Supply Chain Assessment (NSCA).
+This is a comprehensive quantitative process that includes a set of tools to measure supply chain performance and capability.
+The Ministry of Health, USAID, or other partners may conduct an NSCA to assess the status of a country's supply chain for informing strategic planning, monitoring supply chain status, and guiding investment areas.